 If we receive a grant of 30,000 EUR, our suggestion would be to

-- create a German version of pool.farm (currently in English)
+- create a Dutch version of pool.farm (currently in English)

 - create / adapt tutorials

-- train and hire a community manager, ideally working with Green City
+- train and hire a community manager, ideally working with DBF

 - connect with a small selection of local suppliers

-Our motivations behind adapting pool.farm with Munich / Green City are the following
+Our motivations behind adapting pool.farm for the needs of the Dutch with DBF are the following

 - pool.farm enables individuals to share shopping intentions.
 This can be done from any business they want. pool.farm is the digital step that makes the catalogue collaborative.